Shopify/hydrogen-v1/docs/framework/hydrogen-config.md

 ### `serverErrorPage`

-If an unexpected error occurs while rendering a route, Hydrogen will respond with a 500 HTTP error and render a default error page.
-Define a custom error page with the `serverErrorPage` configuration property.
-It defaults to `/src/Error.{jsx,tsx}`.
-The custom error page is passed an `Error` property:
+If an unexpected error occurs while rendering a route, then Hydrogen responds with a 500 HTTP error and renders a default error page at `/src/Error.{jsx,tsx}`.

+You can define a custom error page with the `serverErrorPage` configuration property.
+The custom error page is passed an `Error` property.
+The following is an example:

 {% codeblock file, filename: '/src/Error.jsx' %}